 If you are looking for fun Halloween things to do, events that are happening in 2020 include HowlOver Canada at FlyOver Canada, Slayland at the PNE, and Maan Farms Pumpkin Patch & Corn Maze in Abbotsford.
 There are also other Pumpkin Patches and Corn Mazes throughout the Lower Mainland, plus walking tours with Forbidden Vancouver and Halloween Mystery Nights games with Vancouver Mysteries.

 VanDusen Glow in the Garden

-Taking place at VanDusen Botanical Garden in the last half of October, VanDusen Glow in the Garden is arguably one of the region’s best Halloween attractions for young children and overly-timid folk.
+Taking place at VanDusen Botanical Garden in the last half of October most years, VanDusen Glow in the Garden is arguably one of the region’s best Halloween attractions for young children and overly-timid folk.
 It’s also wonderful for folk of all ages!

-At the event, in most years, there might be a skeleton or two scattered around the place, but far less scary stuff than almost any other spooky event in town, which makes it especially popular for young families and tiny folk with nervous dispositions.
+At the event, in years when there isn’t a pandemic, there might be a skeleton or two scattered around the place, but far less scary stuff than almost any other spooky event in town.
+This makes it especially popular for young families and tiny folk with nervous dispositions.

 The theme in 2018 was Hänsel and Gretel, so there was a witch, but again no mummies, zombies or other really freaky stuff.

 In 2019 the theme involved an owl, Anna the Hummingbird and her companions going on an adventure through the gardens.
 Guests could follow the story, enjoy the lights and collect Halloween treats as they made their way along the trails.

 Glow in the Garden takes place in Vancouver at VanDusen Botanical Garden which is located at 5251 Oak Street with the entrance to parking just off West 37th Avenue.
 The parking lot isn’t huge though, especially for special events of this size, and so many people find parking somewhere else along the street.